Vellingshøj railway station

 Vellingshøj railway station is a railway station serving the district of Højene in the northern part of the town of Hjørring in Vendsyssel, Denmark.

-Vellingshøj station is located on the Hirtshals Line between Hirtshals and Hjørring.
+Vellingshøj station is located on the Hirtshals railway line between Hirtshals and Hjørring.
 The station opened in 1925.
 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.

 History

 The station opened in 1925 when the railway started.
 The station was closed in 1931 but continues as a halt.

 Operations

 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.